Home About

 About

-Desktop View I am a PhD research student at Visual Information Lab, University of Bristol, where I am supervised by Dr Alberto Gambaruto and Dr Tilo Burghardt.
-We work on the swallowing project CTAR-SwiFt.
+Desktop View I am a Postdoc Research Associate at Visual Information Lab (VIL), Bristol, supervised by Dr Aaron Zhang and Prof. David Bull.
+My project is funded by Prime Video Amazon on an exciting deep video quality assessment project.
+Prior than this, I am a PhD research student at Machine Learning and Computer Vision Research Group (MaVi) and Visual Information Lab (VIL), University of Bristol, where I am supervised by Dr Alberto Gambaruto and Dr Tilo Burghardt.
+We work on the swallowing project CTAR-SwiFt funded by NIHR.

 Projects

-Desktop View RBF-PINN: Non-Fourier Positional Embedding in Physics-Informed Neural Networksg - 2024
+Desktop View RBF-PINN: Non-Fourier Positional Embedding in Physics-Informed Neural Networks - 2024

-International Conference on Learning Representations (ICLR), AI4DifferentialEquations in Science Workshop, Accepted
+International Conference on Learning Representations (ICLR 2024) , AI4DifferentialEquations in Science Workshop, Accepted

 Chengxi Zeng, Tilo Burghardt, Alberto Gambaruto